 So dramatic has been this shift from a supposedly egalitarian society that the future has become difficult to grasp.
 What are the options for – and barriers to – tackling the gap between rich and poor?

-This book will present key facts about New Zealand’s rising inequality and make a powerful case for its devastating impact.
-Expert contributors will provide analyses and tell the stories that show how this ‘fair country’ has changed.
-And they will outline sound strategies for a fairer and economically stronger future.
+This book presents key facts about New Zealand’s rising inequality and makes a powerful case for its devastating impact.
+Expert contributors provide analyses and tell the stories that show how this ‘fair country’ has changed.
+And they outline sound strategies for a fairer and economically stronger future.

-Inequality: A New Zealand Crisis will be published by Bridget Williams Books in June 2013.
-For regular updates on the book and inequality in New Zealand, please subscribe to my mailing list below.
+Inequality: A New Zealand Crisis is published by Bridget Williams Books and edited by Max Rashbrooke.
+For regular updates on the book and inequality in New Zealand, please subscribe to the mailing list below.
+To follow the ongoing debate around inequality, visit www.inequality.org.nz,